TheAlexGo/project-mr/README.md

 * NODE_VERSION - 19

 After uploading the solution to the `master` branch, the `.github/production.yml` script is launched, which will upload the build to your hosting on production domain.
-You must also specify the following secrets:
+You must also specify the following [github secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):
 * DEPLOY_SERVER_HOST - hosting IP address
 * DEPLOY_SERVER_PORT - hosting port
 * DEPLOY_PATH - path to production domain folder: /home/path/domain.com/public_html/